thirumurthis/Learnings/spring/SpringBoot_AOP.md

 @Slf4j
 public class ValidationAspectConfig {

-    //Using the Around advice, with the Annotation we created
+    //Using the Around advice, with the Annotation created and place the annotation
-    //once the annotation is created placing the annotation
     //over the method will invoke this call

     @Around("@annotation(ValidateInputRequest)")